lazydynamics/Gears.jl/docs/src/architecture/index.md

 ## Main Entry Points

-The primary way users interact with EnvironmentEngine is through the `every()` function, which creates different types of jobs:
+The primary way users interact with Gears is through the `every()` function, which creates different types of jobs:

 ### Job Types